 It sports a rather unusual tourbillon complication with its carriage positioned above the movement and between two plains of the three-dimensional dial, while most traditional tourbillon movements usually keep the component firmly integrated into their structure.

 However, this design allows the tourbillon carriage to smoothly rotate around the entire dial in precisely 60 seconds acting as a central second hand with its arrow-shaped off-centered balance bridge indicating the seconds.
 Sounds rather banal but the complication produces a mesmerizing effect when seen in person.
-The whole assembly is quite massive, so, in order to reduce vibrations, the titanium tourbillon carriage is balanced with a platinum counterweight, which is hidden under the dial.
+The whole assembly is massive, so, to reduce vibrations, the titanium tourbillon carriage is balanced with a platinum counterweight, which is hidden under the dial.

-Speaking of the dial, it is practically the same as the one in the aforementioned Rotonde de Cartier model, but features an oversized “XII” Roman numeral that visually dominates the dial.
+Speaking of the dial, it is practically the same as the one in the aforementioned Rotonde de Cartier model but features an oversized “XII” Roman numeral that visually dominates the dial.
 Too bad they didn’t go further and refrained from using a raised numeral like it is done in some Rotonde de Cartier models.
 Well, probably an element of the dial raised above the plain would have interfered with the flowing motion of the carriage.

 As usual with their “high horology” wristwatches, this ref.
-W7100028 is quite expensive: even if you will manage to find one after serious collectors lay their hands on the initial batch, you may be stunned by a price stick of approximately €130,000 (will depend on markets and local taxes.)
+W7100028 is expensive: even if you will manage to find one after serious collectors lay their hands on the initial batch, you may be stunned by a price stick of approximately €130,000 (will depend on markets and local taxes.)

 Build Quality: 5/5